JeremySaks/wanderlei-color-scheme/README.md

 ### Issues

 This scheme was not developed for a wide range of languages but feel free to submit pull requests.
-Wanderlei is a color scheme only.
+Wanderlei is a color scheme only not a theme.

 ### License